May Sale. Ends May 26th

 What This Means in Practice

-Here’s where it gets interesting.
-Because the new system has more grades at the top end, it’s actually harder to achieve a grade 9 than it was to get an A* under the old system.
-A grade 9 is reserved for the top 3-4% of students nationally, whereas A* grades used to go to around 7-8% of students.
+Because the new system has more grades at the top end, it is actually harder to achieve a grade 9 than it was to get an A* under the old system.

-The introduction of a “standard pass” or grade 4, and “strong pass” or grade 5 is the big change, helping sixth forms and colleges to set clearer entry requirements, for students.
+Worth knowing: The introduction of a “standard pass” (grade 4) and “strong pass” (grade 5) is the big change in the new system — helping sixth forms and colleges set clearer entry requirements for students.

 GCSE Grades to Letter: A Practical Comparison